 Another worthwhile investment is a good pepper grinder.
 The only thing worse than a pepper grinder taking FOREVER to grind peppercorns is using pre-ground black pepper.
 OXO is a reliable brand for almost any kitchen product.
 Their pepper grinder is no exception.

-A delicious Sheet Pan Meatloaf that you'll make over and over again.
+A delicious sweet and savory Sheet Pan Meatloaf that you'll make over and over again.

-- 3 Yukon Gold/ Butter Potatoes, peeled and cut into half-inch cubes
+- 5 Yukon Gold/ Butter Potatoes, cut into half-inch cubes

 - 1 Gala apple, peeled and diced

 - 1 tsp dried thyme

 - ½ of a yellow onion, finely chopped